Dieg0Lir4/Implementation-of-Computational-Methods-Evidence-4/README.md

 * The maximum number of bars is 20,000.
 * The maximum height of a bar is 100,000 units.

+Note: I change the constraint of maximum height of a bar to 5 units and the amount of bars to 100,000, with the purpose to make a better test field to see the power of parallem programing.

 I chose this problem not only because it is challenging but also highly relevant.
 It demonstrates how different spaces in the same map can have different results and how these differences can affect other spaces.
 For example, the problem illustrates how varying elevations can lead to different amounts of trapped water, similar to how real world terrains affect water accumulation.
 Additionally, this problem has various ways of solving it, making it a great test for parallel programming and sequential programming.